QUICK SUMMARY:

 There are plenty of reasons why Google decided to phase out the old bounce rate when it first launched GA4, from a perceived lack of relevancy to the popularity of single-page applications (SPA).

 But one thing Google failed to consider is that old habits die hard.
-The bounce rate has been around since the beginning of Google Analytics, which means there was more than a decade for marketers and agencies to become attached to the bounce rate, or at the very least, to always include it in their Google Analytics report template because their clients expected it.
+Bounce rate has been around since the beginning of Google Analytics, which means there was more than a decade for marketers and agencies to become attached to the bounce rate, or at the very least, to always include it in their Google Analytics report template because their clients expected it.

 But in an age of single-page applications, the old definition of bounce rate isn’t useful anymore, but to understand why we need to look at what SPAs are and how they work.